The Port Burwell Marine Museum is OPEN for visitors!

 The museum's abundant collection of historic artifacts, incredible collection of lighthouse lenses including the rotating fresnel lens and period photographs facilitate a look into Port Burwell's past and spur memories of the port's earlier days.
 Visitors to Port Burwell, as well as local residents, will enjoy a fascinating collection of stories depicting the town's history and its relation to the marine life of Lake Erie.

-The Marine Museum and Historic Lighthouse is a tribute to the history is Port Burwell.
-Local volunteers and students, who keep the traditions and history of their village alive, staff the museum.
-The museum and lighthouse are open May Victoria Day Weekend to September Labour Day.
+The Marine Museum and Historic Lighthouse is a tribute to the history in Port Burwell.
+Local volunteers and summer students, who keep the traditions and history of their village alive, staff the museum.
+The museum is open May Victoria Day Weekend to September Labour Day.

 A: 20 Pitt Street